How to Earn Money as a Kid in 2021

 Jobs for Younger Kids

-Whether you’re looking for how to make money for your 11 or 12 year old, or have younger ones that want a weekly allowance, here’s how to make money without a job as a kid:
+Whether you’re looking for how to make money as a 12 year old, or have younger ones that want a weekly allowance, here’s how to make money without a job as a kid:

 - Garage sale.
-My kids love to help whenever we have a garage sale.
+My kids love to help whenever we have a garage or yard sale.
 It’s exciting and so much fun for them.
-As long as you can keep them from dragging items back into the house, they’re great at helping with making sales.
+As long as you can keep them from dragging unwanted items back into the house, they’re great at helping with making sales.

 - Lemonade stand.
 Our next-door neighbors did one this summer and did amazingly well.
 Find a busy (and shady) location, and offer cheap refills.